-SA Objective SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source (grades 3a and higher) lost to development. land classification.
+SA Objective SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source agricultural land (grades 3a and higher) lost to development.
 18. Minimise local and global pollution and protect or enhance environmental resources.
 Natural environment Percentage of river length assessed as good or very good chemical quality and ecological quality as required by the Water Framework Directive Latest figure dates back to 2005: 84% There is no locally specific data available at present.
 Figure steadily improved before going into decline: Herefordshire 1999 85.9%, 2000 89.5%, 2001 92.2%, 2002 91.8% To ensure that rivers meet their conservation objectives and do not fall below the required standard of quality.
 None identified.
-The State of Herefordshire (2007) Water Framework Directive (2000) SEA Topic cover ed by objective: So bil 1 I 19.
+The State of Herefordshire Report (2007) Water Framework Directive (2000) 18.
+Minimise local and global pollution and protect or enhance environmental resources Built and natural environment Important to understand the place such as the local economy natural and built environment in which people live, learn and work as part of understanding their quality of life County has low levels of air pollution and has decreased since 2011.
+But emissions per head of population in the county (8.0 tonnes of CO2) remained above those nationally (6.9).
+An air quality management plan is in place to tackle this.
+Destination Hereford project is in place to give locals more sustainable transport options.
+Improve air quality.
+Have a more diverse range of transport options.
+None identified.
+Understanding Herefordshire Report (2014)

+SA Objective SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source Enable development for economy and housing to required levels.
+Growth should be supported by sustainable transport 19.
 Ensure integrated, efficient and balanced land use.
 Built environment Percentage of all new development completed on previously developed land.
 2010/11: 67% 2011-13: 57% There is no locally specific data available at present.
 Completions on PDL had risen to 71% by 2005.
 To increase the number of homes built on PDL in line with the provisions of national planning policy.
-The number of brownfield completions has fallen slightly in recent years, though this is probably the offshoot of tough Herefordshire Council AMR (2010/11) and (2011-2013)
+The number of brownfield completions has fallen slightly in recent years, though this is probably the offshoot of tough market conditions.
+Herefordshire Council AMR (2010/11) and (2011-2013) 19.
+Ensure integrated, efficient and balanced land use.
+Built environment Housing densities in urban and rural areas There is no countywide or locally specific data available at present. - No specific targets identified.
+Should be monitored through AMR following the adoption of the Core Strategy, in line with SA recommendations. -